number9dream/Getting_Cleaning_Data/README.md

 README
 ======================================================================================
-1) Extract the Samsung data
+1. Extract the Samsung data
-2) Place the script in the root folder of the Samsung data
+2. Place the script in the root folder of the Samsung data
-   a) The default directory would be ../UCI HAR Dataset
+   a.
+The default directory would be ../UCI HAR Dataset
-3) Use RStudio or R to run the script
+3. Use RStudio or R to run the script
-   a) Source the R script: import_initial.R
+   a.
+Source the R script: import_initial.R
-   b) Install the R package "reshape2": intall.packages("reshape2")
+   b.
+Install the R package "reshape2": intall.packages("reshape2")
-   c) Run the script by calling import_initial() from the command line
+   c.
+Run the script by calling import_initial() from the command line
-4) The file tidydata.txt will be generated in the folder where the script is placed
+4. The file tidydata.txt will be generated in the folder where the script is placed

 CODEBOOK